WangYanru-NJU/myProjects/README.md

 ---|:--:|:---:|:---:
 ![](https://github.com/2013211543/myProjects/blob/master/demos/hushoushuang.gif)|![](https://github.com/2013211543/myProjects/blob/master/demos/kona2.gif)|![](https://github.com/2013211543/myProjects/blob/master/demos/dafo.gif)|![](https://github.com/2013211543/myProjects/blob/master/demos/duncan2.gif)

 **1. introduction**
-- From this picture we can know why we need texture mapping,as you can see,vertex-coloring model seems blurry,even if you take 16 times refinement,the texture-mapping model still seems much more clear
+- From this picture we can know why we need texture mapping,as you can see,vertex-coloring model seems blurry,even if you take 16 times refinement,the texture-mapping model still seems much more clear.So texture mapping can reserve finer details.
+- I designed a ''optimized-view texture mapping based on constrained normal''algorithm.Its main idea is chosing the optimized view for each face of the model,I also add Occlusion detection module to make it more robust.

 <p align="center">
     <img src="https://github.com/2013211543/myProjects/blob/master/demos/whytexturemapping.png" alt="Sample"  width="450" height="340">